-One of the most frequent question we get in our office from annulment prospects is “how long do I have to wait before I can file an annulment in Nevada?”
+One of the most frequent question we get in our office from people looking to file an annulment is “how long do I have to wait before I can file an annulment in Nevada?”

-A common misconception is that you have to wait a certain amount of time after the marriage before you are eligible to file an annulment.
+A common misconception is that you have to wait a certain amount of time after getting married before filing a marriage annulment in Nevada.
 You might have to wait in some other states, however, you can start the process of filing an annulment in Nevada as early as the day after the marriage took place.

 As a matter of fact, even though there is no time limit on filing an annulment in Nevada, the sooner you file, the better.